 Prior to Mimecast accepting outbound emails, the Authorized IP Address where emails will be sent from, needs to be added to your Mimecast account.

-To create the SMTP Connector:
+To create the SMTP Connector in Exchange 2007:

 - Open Exchange Management Console (ESM)